opensciencegrid/perfSONAR-verify/README.md

 --last       - Optional.
 Designates the last so many time units as the start time.
 End time is "now".
                Possible values are in the form of nw, nd, nh, nm, or ns, where n is a positive integer and w = weeks, d = days, h = hours, m = minutes, s = secs.
+--delay      - Optional.
+Skip records with time stamps more recent than this many seconds ago.
+Default value is
+               stored in the conf file.
+This gives time for the central store to sync up with remote stores and reduce false positives.
+It is ignored when start/end parameters are specified.
+It is referenced otherwise.
 --display    - Optional string.
 Select test results to display.
 Default action is to show all tests
                (either by not using it or with --display all) --display validate => show alteration and validation